Blazored/Toast/README.md

 ![Nuget](https://img.shields.io/nuget/v/blazored.toast.svg)

-## Important Notice For ASP.NET Core Razor Components Apps
+## Important Notice For Blazor server-side Apps
-There is currently an issue with [ASP.NET Core Razor Components apps](https://devblogs.microsoft.com/aspnet/aspnet-core-3-preview-2/#sharing-component-libraries) (not Blazor).
+There is currently an issue with [Blazor server-side apps](https://devblogs.microsoft.com/aspnet/aspnet-core-3-preview-2/#sharing-component-libraries) (not Blazor).
 They are unable to import static assets from component libraries such as this one.

 You can still use this package, however, you will need to manually add the CSS to your apps `wwwroot` folder.
 You will then need to add a reference to it in the `head` tag of your apps `index.html` page.